Donald Glover is a man who avoids creative comfort.

 After Camp, you can tell Donald began viewing the art of making music differently.
 He started to move into the mindset of selling an experience instead of just selling music.
 Because the Internet is arguably his best body of work musically, but it's also one of the best album rollouts of the digital era.
 The experience started by tweeting “Roscoe’s Wetsuit,” the beginning roll out of not just a concept album but an entire world based on a character.
 From the way that he dressed to the way he carried himself in interviews, music videos, and short films, Childish Gambino became the Boy that he wrote of in his screenplay.
 The screenplay didn't necessarily drive sales but it was another piece of art for fans to cherish.
 He found his voice as a storyteller and took that story beyond the recording studio.
 He stopped simply being a capable rapper making artistic progress and moved into his position as Kanye’s creative heir.

-Watching Clapping For The Wrong Reasons, the short film released before his sophomore album, his peculiar mood and bizarre tone is identical to what Atlanta became―a compelling story about nothing.
+Watching Clapping For The Wrong Reasons, the short film released before his sophomore album, his peculiar mood and bizarre tone are identical to what Atlanta became―a compelling story about nothing.
 The film wasn’t just about previewing the music to come, he gave us a glimpse of the world he was building.
 Because the Internet was a reminder of how few limitations can be put on art.
 It was a performative piece more than just an album release.
 Pharos and "Awaken, My Love!" were world-building.
 He didn’t just announce a festival, he created an application and festival to perform the music in the setting he desired.
 Gambino took the “build and they will come” ethos to a performative level, breaking the barrier of control that’s hard to maintain in the digital era of album leaks and cell phone spoilers.

 The best offer an artist can make in the digital era is an experience you can’t download.
 If it can’t be ripped, downloaded or pirated in some form, a new layer of value is created.
 Both Because the Internet and "Awaken, My Love!" went beyond the traditional release route to curate experiences.
 Virtual reality is the latest innovative way Gambino has grabbed the attention of his fans with the release of "Awaken, My Love!" on vinyl.
 Once again, he saw the promise in doing more, using today’s technological resources to give an audience a way of experiencing the music that went beyond playing through their headphones.
 Gambino isn’t the first to utilize the VR experience in his music, but by packaging the headset with the vinyl release, it puts him ahead of all the other artists likely to follow suit.
 What has always made Donald a fascinating artist is his ability not to grow stagnant, always finding a new way to make the moment fresh and immersive.